 Alice Carter-Tyler, Solicitor

-Most of the Powers of Attorney that Nash & Co prepare are permanent Lasting Powers of Attorney, where you appoint a person or persons to make decisions on your behalf both now and in the future if you lack capacity.
-Many of us have investments and accounts in our sole name and if we were to have an accident or lose capacity these accounts would be frozen.
-Without a Lasting Power of Attorney, it would take your family months to be able to access these accounts and use the money for your benefit.
+Many of us have investments and accounts in our sole name.
+If we were to have an accident or lose capacity these accounts would be frozen.
+Without lasting powers of attorney, it would take your family months to be able to access these accounts and use the money for your benefit.

 What else should I consider?

-You can also prepare a Lasting Power of Attorney that deals with health and welfare choices such as deciding what type of medical treatment you would want and where you would live.
-And we can also assist with temporary or General Powers of Attorney which allow decisions to be made on your behalf if you are in hospital for example, or if you are dealing with a sale or transaction whilst you are out of the country.
+You can also prepare a lasting power of attorney that deals with health and welfare choices.
+This can include deciding what type of medical treatment you would want and where you would live.
+We can also assist with temporary or general powers of attorney.
+This allows decisions to be made on your behalf if you are in hospital for example, or if you are dealing with a sale or transaction whilst you are out of the country.
 Remember, the sooner you put this in place, the easier things will be later down the line.

-We are here and ready to help.
-Contact us to discuss your situation and what you would like to achieve and we can discuss the best options for you.
-Our solicitors can also assist in preparing the forms and registering them for you – all for an agreed fixed fee.
+Our team of solicitors are here and ready to help you.
+Contact us to discuss your situation and what you would like to achieve.
+We can then advise on the best options for you.
+Our solicitors can also assist in preparing the powers of attorney forms and registering them for you – all for an agreed fixed fee.

 They are powers appointing someone else to manage your affairs if you become too unwell in the future to manage them yourself.
 There are two kinds, one covering financial affairs and one covering health and welfare decisions.